Validating the bright Gaia celestial reference frame with new VLBI astrometry of radio stars: Estimation of the rotation between the bright Gaia-CRF3 and ICRF3

-The mathematical form of the solution needs to be slightly modified, which is introduced in Appendix \ref{app:math}.
-We solved for $0<G<13$, $0<G<10.5$, and $10.5<G<13$ respectively.
-Sky distribution of the samples is shown in Appendix \ref{app:distri}, and the results are listed in Table \ref{table:result}.
-As shown in Fig. \ref{fig:ori_gmag}, the results show that the orientation parameters change with $G$-magnitude, which suggests that the orientation bias of the bright Gaia-CRF3 may also be magnitude-dependent.
-However, due to the limited sample size for each bin (especially $10.5<G<13$), the uncertainties are relatively large.
-The results may also be biased by systematic offsets of some samples, e.g., radio-optical offsets of the stars or source structure/core shift of calibrators.
+The mathematical form of the solution needs to be slightly modified; this is introduced in Appendix \ref{app:math}.
+We solved for $0<G<13$, $0<G<10.5$, and $10.5<G<13$, respectively.
+The sky distribution of the samples is shown in Appendix \ref{app:distri}, and the results are listed in Table \ref{table:result}.
+As is shown in Fig. \ref{fig:ori_gmag}, the results show that the orientation parameters change with $G$ magnitude, which suggests that the orientation bias of the bright Gaia-CRF3 may also be magnitude-dependent.
+However, due to the limited sample size of each bin (especially $10.5<G<13$), the uncertainties are relatively large.
+The results may also be biased by systematic offsets of some samples; for example, radio-optical offsets of the stars or position errors of calibrators.
 Therefore, additional VLBI astrometry of radio stars is essential to achieve more robust and conclusive results.